 So this is the result – I have 224 online accounts saved in Dashlane over the past twelve months.
 208 of them are “reused”, which makes sense.
-Other 16 are for the sites who require more unique password, which I can never remember.
+The other 16 are for the sites that require more unique passwords, which I can never remember.

-My password for 72 accounts are weak, and 178 of them are old (I haven’t changed it for years)
+My password for 72 accounts is weak, and 178 of them are old (I haven’t changed it for years)

 Am I Going To Use Dashlane Forever?

 So once I’ve got such a unique password for every single site, only stored in Dashlane, I won’t be able to log in anywhere without Dashlane with me, ever?